Skip to content

 To Org Dropdown Text Select the organization that receives this event ALL

-After all desired configurations have been added, click Save.
+After you've added all desired configurations, click Save.

 Add Color to an Event